One bite is all it takes to fall in love with MULLIGATAWNY SOUP!

 Don’t let the number of ingredients in this photo make you nervous.
 Yes, there are a number of different veggies, spices, liquids and secret flavour boosters, but not a single one is hard to find.
 You’ll be able to collect everything at your local supermarket or a favourite grocer.

 Our one suggestion, and we do say this often, is to use organic ingredients whenever possible, especially locally grown fruits and veggies.
 Doing so will bring this homemade soup’s overall flavour up a notch.
+Since we’re talking organic, look for organic chicken as well.
+Whether you use chicken thighs or breasts, you’ll love the flavour.

 A big part of the magic of MULLIGATAWNY SOUP comes from the combination of spices used to flavour it and create its memorable aroma.
 Frequent visitors to Weekend at the Cottage know we’re big fans of recipes that push the spice envelope, so to speak.
 In this case, cinnamon, curry powder, cumin and chili flakes work in unison to build a warming soup you won’t soon forget.
+If you’re feeling spice-shy, use only 1 tablespoon curry powder.

 One thing worth mentioning is the call for a 1/2 teaspoon of chili flakes.
 We went with this measurement after testing the heat level.
 I often make the soup using one whole teaspoon and find the heightened heat more to my liking.
 More or less, it’s up to you.